 MCom (Development Finance)

-The MCom (Development Finance) programme which takes place at the GSB aims to ensure that Africa produces enough development finance experts to meet the growing needs of the growing continent.
+The MCom (Development Finance) programme aims to ensure that Africa produces enough development finance experts to meet the growing needs of the growing continent.

 - Development Finance Practitioners